Traditional employees have income tax deducted before they get paid by their employer.

-Traditional employees have income tax deducted before they get paid by their employer.
-The Self Assessment system is in place to collect income tax from individuals who have earnings which can’t be taxed in this way – such as the self-employed and company directors.
+The Self Assessment system is in place to collect income tax from individuals who have earnings which aren’t taxed at source, including limited company directors.

 Who needs to submit a tax return?

-It may seem a little bit unclear at first who must sign up for and pay tax via a Self Assessment Tax Return (SATR), but it’s actually quite simple.
+It may seem a little bit unclear at first who must sign up for and pay tax via a Self Assessment Tax Return (SATR), but it’s quite simple.

 If you have a large savings pot or investment portfolio and your income was higher than £10,000 before tax, you’ll also need to register.
-People with dividends from shares above £10,000 before tax must also sign up, as must those who profited from selling homes, shares or certain other assets.

 Contact your accountant or HMRC if you’re unsure about this requirement.